These simple guidelines offer a synopsis on how to recycle and limit waste.

 Yard Waste Carts & Bags

-If you must get rid of your yard debris, sign-up for yard waste carts by calling utility billing or use 30-gallon compostable paper bags sold for a minimal charge at local retailers.
+If you must get rid of your yard debris, sign-up for yard waste carts by calling utility billing.